 Future Tense Usages in Trans-New Guinea Languages: A Functional-Cognitive Study

-Author: Masahiko Nose (Shiga University)
+Authors: Masahiko Nose (Shiga University, Japan)

-Speaker: Masahiko Nose
+Speakers: Masahiko Nose

-Topic: Cognitive Anthropology and Language
+Strand: Cognitive Anthropology and Language

 This study tries to clarify the functions of future tense forms in the area of Papua New Guinea; particularly, the sample languages are Amele, Kobon, and Waskia.
 This study examined the three languages and checked future tense features in terms of functional and ethnological points.